Step-by-step installation instructions are available in the Getting started section.

 systemctl enable squid

-To configure DKP to use a proxy, use the proxy parameter in the ClusterConfiguration resource.
+To configure DKP to work with a proxy server, use the proxy parameter of the ClusterConfiguration resource.

 Example: